 (HubSpot) (Talk Business)

-This goes the same for sales.
+The same goes for sales.
 The percentage is lower, but 53% of consumers also consider the business website their go-to preference.
 But it turns out, not everyone is on board with live chat just yet.
 Another 39% still prefer engaging over the phone.

 However, in the battle of live chat and self-help service, live chat is the undisputed winner with 68% of Americans favoring this communication channel over FAQs and guided support.

-12. In the case of mobile online chat, findings by Harris Research show that 62% of customers expect to be able to it.
+12. In the case of mobile online chat, 62% of customers expect to be able to use it.

 And a huge 82% of these customers have asserted that they would readily make use of the feature.
 According to mobile marketing statistics, there are 8.98 billion mobile connections, and over 5 billion mobile device users around the world.
 Keeping these colossal numbers in mind, having chat available on mobile is practically mandatory to succeed in business online.